 5. Lucky money didn't use to be money.

 In old days, lucky money was the copper coins wrapped in a red envelope to ward off evil spirits.
 Legend has it that in ancient years there was a demon named “祟 suì”, which came out to harm sleeping children on Lunar New Year's Eve, and lucky money was used to scare it away.
-Click the Chinese Red Pocket to know more about this story.
+Click the Chinese Red Envelope to know more about this story.